 It has been run on-and-off in southwest Louisiana since the 1980s, but it has been running full time since 2008.
 Crashes inside the city of Lake Charles have decreased each year since the Lake Charles City Police Department began participating in the program.
 In 2013, the number of crashes decreased by over 9% from 2012 largely because of L.A.C.E.

 "Local law enforcement agencies are authorized and paid by the Calcasieu Parish District Attorney's Office to work overtime details to enforce traffic and other laws," says DeRosier.

 Law Enforcement agencies have complete control over when and where officers work, which allows them to place officers in high crash and high crime areas around the parish.
 The District Attorney’s Office reimburses agencies for salaries and vehicle maintenance and purchases equipment for these agencies with funds from the program.

-"The revenue generated from this program is used to fund not only the operation of the District Attorney's Office but has already been used to acquire vehicles for law enforcement agencies, various types of equipment (such as automated speed indicating trailers), significant funding for the Calcasieu Parish Public Defender's Office, as well as the Calcasieu Parish District Attorney's Early Intervention Program in elementary schools."
+"The revenue generated from this program is used to fund not only the operation of the District Attorney's Office but has already been used to acquire vehicles for law enforcement agencies, various types of equipment (such as automated speed indicating trailers, body cameras and tactical gear), significant funding for the Calcasieu Parish Public Defender's Office, as well as the Calcasieu Parish District Attorney's Early Intervention Program in elementary schools."